kubernetes-sigs/kind/site/content/docs/user/using-wsl2.md

 ### Installing on a virtual machine

-> Note: this currently only works with Intel processors.
+> **NOTE**: this currently only works with Intel processors.
 The Hyper-V hypervisor used by WSL2 cannot run underneath another hypervisor on AMD processors.

 Required Settings